tencent cloud

 Connection Verification

 After you start the Go application, access the corresponding API through port 8080, for example, https://localhost:8080/simple, the application reports HTTP request-related link data to APM.
-In normal traffic cases, the connected applications will be displayed in APM > Application monitoring > Application list and the connected application instances will be displayed in APM > Application monitoring > Application details > Instance monitoring.
+In normal traffic cases, the connected application will be displayed in Application Performance Monitoring > Application list.
+Click Application name/ID to enter the application details page, then select Instance Analysis to view the connected application instance.
 Since there is a certain latency in the processing of observable data, if the application or instance does not appear in the console after connecting, wait for about 30 seconds.

 More Event Tracking Sample